toor1245/MatrixDotNet/docs/articles/guides/basic/conversion.md

 ### How change size of Matrix?

 ##### Lets consider the following sample.
-In this sample i`ll demonstrate how you can add column or row in any position of matrix and reduce them.
+In this sample demonstrates how you can add column or row in any position of matrix and reduce them.

 ```c#
 using System;